-Section 3 - Contractor Responsibilities for Property Assurance - The Contractor must take immediate action upon receipt of a DNS or DSS list, or other notice, to ensure it does not resell items that have been identified as controlled and/or identified as being on the DNS or DCC List.
-Knowingly selling such an item will be considered a material breach of the contract, which, if recurring or not corrected, will threaten the Contractor's ongoing successful performance of the contract and may result in action by the Government to terminate the contract for default.
-In any instance where the Contractor has resold an item knowing it to be controlled, or on a DNS or DCC list, the Government shall be entitled to impose a penalty of 50% of the acquisition value of any item being offered for sale or the actual resale price that was received by the Contractor, whichever is greater.
-Imposition of the economic penalty described above shall not preclude the Government from considering such sales to be in material breach and seeking such other remedies as may be appropriate, up to and including termination of the contract for default.
-Note: In applying this or similar provisions related to property assurance and controlled property, the SCO need not have direct evidence of Contractor employee knowledge or intent to find a breach or impose a penalty for the resale of controlled property.
-Instead, knowledge or intent may be inferred where the Contractor unreasonably delays in reviewing and applying DNS, DCC or controlled property lists and notices, where the Contractor completes or conducts sales of such property without first conducting proper checks of applicable controlled property lists and guidance, or where the Contractor fails to exercise reasonable care in the performance of its responsibilities regarding the management, segregation and return of controlled property, as addressed in Article Eleven, Section 3 of this IFB.
+Section 3 - Purchaser Responsibilities for Property Assurance - The Purchaser must take immediate action upon receipt of a DNS or DCC list, or other notice, to ensure it does not resell items that have been identified as controlled and/or identified as being on the DNS or DCC List.
+Knowingly selling such an item will be considered a material breach of the contract, which, if recurring or not corrected, will threaten the Purchaser's ongoing successful performance of the contract and may result in action by the Government to terminate the contract for default.
+In any instance where the Purchaser has resold an item knowing it to be controlled, or on a DNS or DCC list, the Government will be entitled to impose a penalty of 50% of the acquisition value of any item being offered for sale or the actual resale price that was received by the Purchaser, whichever is greater.
+Imposition of the economic penalty described above will not preclude the Government from considering such sales to be in material breach and seeking such other remedies as may be appropriate, up to and including termination of the contract for default.
+Note: In applying this or similar provisions related to property assurance and controlled property, the SCO need not have direct evidence of Purchaser employee knowledge or intent to find a breach or impose a penalty for the resale of controlled property.
+Instead, knowledge or intent may be inferred where the Purchaser unreasonably delays in reviewing and applying DNS, DCC or controlled property lists and notices, where the Purchaser completes or conducts sales of such property without first conducting proper checks of applicable controlled property lists and guidance, or where the Purchaser fails to exercise reasonable care in the performance of its responsibilities regarding the management, segregation and return of controlled property.

-ARTICLE NINE

-Government Required Reports
+ARTICLE TEN Government Required Reports

-Section 1 - Inventory Reports - Contractor is required to provide DLA Disposition Services monthly reports reflecting a complete list of all items issued by DLA Disposition Services on a Delivery Order that are currently in the possession of the Contractor.
-The report must record items by DTID, location and must identify all property that has not been removed from the Contractor /Government facilities.
+Section 1 - Inventory Reports - Purchaser is required to provide DLA Disposition Services monthly reports reflecting a complete list of all items issued by DLA Disposition Services on a Delivery Order.
+The report must record items by DTID, location, and must identify all property that has not been removed by the Purchaser from Government facilities, and property that is currently in the possession of the Purchaser.
 The report must be in a spreadsheet format and include all fields provided on a Delivery Order.
-The specific reporting requirements will be further coordinated between the Sales Contracting Officer (SCO) and the Contractor during the contract phase-in period in writing.
+The specific reporting requirements will be further coordinated between the Sales Contracting Officer (SCO) and the Purchaser during the contract phase-in period in writing.